Advertising Standards Authority for Ireland releases latest Complaints Bulletin

 Posts 1 and 2 featured a woman being asked if she had bought a house yet and if she was still single.
 In one post the woman is shown opening a can and taking a drink.
 The advertisements suggested Little and Green couldn’t save you from awkward questions / moments over Christmas but could “soften the blow” and “help”.

-Posts 3 – 7 featured various images of alcoholic products and a variety of hashtags including “#cannedcocktails”,#poitin,” and “#cocktail”.
+Posts 3 – 7 featured various images of alcoholic products and a variety of hashtags including “#cannedcocktails”, “#poitin,” and “#cocktail”.

 One post featured an image of several young people laughing together while at a formal ball.

-A complainant considered that the two video posts featuring the woman drinking were portraying alcohol as a tool for coping with interpersonal difficulties.
+Issue 1: Posts 1 and 2: A complainant considered that the two video posts featuring the woman drinking were portraying alcohol as a tool for coping with interpersonal difficulties.

-They considered that it was both dangerous and inappropriate to
+They considered that it was both dangerous and inappropriate to portray alcohol as a tool for social anxiety.

-advertisers to Posts 3 – 7 as a sample of content from the page and asked for their comments on the overall compliance of the content from the page and details of procedures in place to ensure compliance of content.
+Issue 2: Posts 1 – 7: The ASAI Executive did not consider that the content on the advertiser’s Instagram account conformed with the alcohol rules of the Code.
+They referred the advertisers to Posts 3 – 7 as a sample of content from the page and asked for their comments on the overall compliance of the content from the page and details of procedures in place to ensure compliance of content.

 Issues 1 and 2: